 Parks does not fund tree guard installation at this time.
 However, you still have some options if you would like to get a guard in front of your home or business:

 - In some communities, local elected officials are able to provide tree guards.
-For example, the Brooklyn Borough President and Manhattan Borough President have funded the installation of guards for block associations in their boroughs.
+For example, the Brooklyn Borough President has funded the installation of guards for block associations in that borough.
 Please contact your local elected official to see if they fund or if they will consider sponsoring tree guards for your neighborhood.